Five Steps to Effectively Identify Insider Threats

 An insider breach damages an organization far beyond the data lost or systems damaged.
 Trust between employees, managers, customers, and partners can quickly erode after such an event.
 We recommend taking an informed, stepwise approach in building an insider threat program that turns your reactive team into a highly effective, proactive one.

-To learn more about how to create a security program for insider risk, read our “Insider Threat Checklist” which expands on the following points:
+To learn more about how to create a security program for insider risk, read our “Insider Threat Checklist” To learn more about how to create a security program for insider risk, read our “Insider Threats Checklist” which expands on the following points:

 - Governance and strategy